The Daughter Also Rises: Production

 The episode was written by Rob LaZebnik.
 It parodies the Discovery Channel program MythBusters, in which hosts and special effects experts Adam Savage and Jamie Hyneman test the validity of different myths.
 Both Savage and Hyneman guest starred in the episode as themselves, hosting the MythCrackers program that Bart and Milhouse watch.
 Canadian actor Michael Cera guest starred in the episode as the voice of Nick.
+Executive producer Al Jean described the character as a boy who charms Lisa, but she realizes that he is less than expected.

 Franz von Suppé's overture Light Cavalry Overture is featured in the episode, and according to The Simpsons music editor Chris Ledesma, "I got to spend the afternoon editing and choosing just the right bars to use in the montage so the parts that [showrunner] Al Jean wants to hear are in the shots while also maintaining the right tempo and 'hitting' the right moments."

 "The Daughter Also Rises" revealed the origins of the Scottish character Groundskeeper Willie, which had previously been the matter of a debate between Glasgow and Aberdeen, with people of both cities claiming that they live in the hometown of Willie.
 However, "The Daughter Also Rises" revealed that the character is actually from Kirkwall.

-Release
+Reception

 The episode originally aired on the Fox network in the United States on February 12, 2012.
 It was watched by approximately 4.26 million people during this broadcast, and in the demographic for adults aged 18–49, it received a 2.0 Nielsen rating and a five percent share.
 The rating was a seventeen percent decrease from the previous episode the aired two weeks earlier, making this the lowest-rated episode so far of the season.
 However, "The Daughter Also Rises" faced strong competition from the highly rated 54th Grammy Awards, which increased its rating by forty-one percent from the previous year's awards as a result of Whitney Houston's death on February 11.
 The episode became the second highest-rated broadcast in Fox's Animation Domination lineup for the night in terms of both total viewers and adults aged 18–49, finishing higher than new episodes of Napoleon Dynamite, American Dad!, and The Cleveland Show, but lower than a new Family Guy episode.

 Hayden Childs of The A.V.
-Club called the episode "mediocre" and "lackluster", criticizing the lack of humor.
+Club called the episode "mediocre" and "lackluster," criticizing the lack of humor.
 He also wrote that the "worst crime of the episode appears to be a case of the guest star wagging the dog, with the show working so hard to make Lisa’s love interest a Michael Cera type that they forgot to give Michael Cera much to do in the way of acting or comedy."

+Teresa Lopez of TV Fanatic gave the episode 3.5 out of 5 stars.
+She liked watching Lisa with her crush but felt it was somewhat out of character.
+She thought the MythBusters subplot was just a way to seem up to date.